kubemq-io/docs/docs/installation-cluster.md

 ```

-## Deploy to Docker
+### docker-compose Deployment

-KubeMQ cluster can be deployed by docker-compose ymal file as describe below:
+A KubeMQ cluster can be deployed with a docker-compose ymal file as described below:

 ```
 version: '3'